Lignum Vitae

 Volumetric: 14.0%, T/R Ratio: 1.6

 Color/Appearance: Heartwood color can range from olive to dark green/brown to nearly black, sometimes with a reddish hue.
 The color tends to darken with age, especially upon exposure to light.
-On average, the heartwood color of genuine lignum vitae tends to be darker than that of Argentine lignum vitae or verawood in the Bulnesia genus.
+On average, the heartwood color of genuine lignum vitae tends to be darker than that of Argentine lignum vitae or verawood in the Plectrocarpa genus.

 Grain/Texture: Grain is interlocked, sometimes severely so.
 Has a very fine texture and can be polished to a high luster due to its high natural oil content.
 Raw wood surfaces can feel greasy or oily to the touch.